 Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and infamous murders throughout history.

-Joshua Powell and Susan Cox met in 2000 at a Mormon singles ward in Puyallup, Washington, about 40 miles south of Seattle.
+Josh Powell and Susan Cox met in 2000 at a church singles ward in Puyallup, Washington, about 40 miles south of Seattle.
 Singles wards are congregational bodies set up for single members of The Church of Jesus Christ of Latter-day Saints between the ages of 18 and 30, so they might meet and eventually marry.
 While Susan came from a devout, tight-knit family, Josh’s background was fraught with turmoil.

 In 2004, they moved to West Valley City, Utah, outside Salt Lake City, in part to get away from Steve Powell, who had allegedly made unwanted advances towards his daughter-in-law, according to KSL.
 They had two sons: Charlie, born in 2005, and Braden, born in 2007.
 By 2008, however, the Powells' marriage was starting to come apart.